-State and government offices are no strangers to issuing RFPs.
+State agencies and government offices are no strangers to issuing RFPs.
 It’s a common practice to ensure that vendors are thoroughly vetted and that taxpayer money is well-spent.

 However, sometimes an RFP is so large and complex that you need a little help with it.
 That’s the case with this particular RFP for a complex information technology program.
 State IT executives knew they needed assistance with the specs for the RFP.
 They contacted BCforward’s consulting team for help.

 BCforward understands the challenges of creating a comprehensive RFP.
 We began the process of creating the state’s RFP by taking a step backward and examining years of incumbent contracts, work orders, statements of work, and purchase orders.
 This process enabled us to both understand and document the full history of the program.

 After completing this stage, we invited leaders from our PMO Practice Team to work with state executives to refine the model.
 We focused on enhancing the public and private partnership so that innovation and risk sharing evolved continued to evolve as the program matured.